ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 <hr class="wp-block-separator has-alpha-channel-opacity" />

-_&#8220;You&#8217;ve been simply awesome, and I truly mean that.
-You&#8217;ve made life so much easier for all of us; absolutely loved working with you – a true professional!
+_&#8220;You’ve been simply awesome, and I truly mean that.
+You’ve made life so much easier for all of us; absolutely loved working with you – a true professional!
 FCA is lucky to have you looking after one of the most important parts of the software.&#8221;_

 &#8212; Christophe Kalista – Solution Architect, Kainos